saintmalik/blog.saintmalik.me/blog/2026-06-05-cloud-cost.md

 The pattern is straightforward: ALB → Nginx/Envoy → services.
 Everything else is overhead you are paying for without getting anything back.

 ### Instance Optimization
-Use one large instance instead of multiple small instances to maximize resource utilization and reduce overhead.
+Use one large instance instead of multiple small instances to get the most out of your resources and reduce overhead.

 ### Do You Really Need Kubernetes?
 Most times, you don't need a complex orchestrator like Kubernetes and the overhead that comes with it.
 A simple EC2 instance running your containers with **WUD (What's Up Docker?)** is often enough.